 The main sites you can use to stream and download movies legally are:

 iTunes - Possibly the world's best-known digital entertainment outlet, Apple's iTunes Store enables you to buy movies or 'rent' them - where the downloaded video file expires after a set number of days.
 Apple's library features thousands of releases from every major studio and films can be purchased in standard or high-definition (SD or HD) to watch on a computer, iPhone, iPad or iPod Touch.
+If you are less concerned with watching in HD, change to SD and the cost of the movie will be lower.
 Some movies come with iTunes Extras, such as interviews, trailers and photos, just like thpe special features on a DVD or Blu-ray.
 While the iTunes Store is immensely popular, it is rarely the cheapest for downloads.

-LOVEFiLM - Alongside its popular mail order website - where subscribers get film rentals through the post and return the discs after watching to receive another batch - the LOVEFiLM Player has over 5,000 movies and TV shows ready to stream online.
-Users can either make one-off payments to view individual titles or take out a subscription from £5.99 a month.
-LOVEFiLM also offers a small selection of films that are free to watch.
+LOVEFiLM - Alongside its popular mail order website - where subscribers get film rentals through the post and return the discs after watching to receive another batch - LOVEFiLM Instant has over 5,000 movies and TV shows ready to stream online via your TV, Xbox or iPad.
+Subscriptions to LOVEFiLM Instant start from £5.99 a month, and you can cancel at any time.

-Netflix - Since it launched in the US four years ago, internet TV and film subscription service Netflix has expanded into Canada, the Caribbean and Latin America.
-In January 2012, it was made available in the UK and Ireland.
+Netflix - Since its launch in the US, internet TV and film subscription service Netflix has expanded into Canada, the Caribbean and Latin America, and it is available for us here in the UK and Ireland.
 For £5.99 a month, you can watch a wide range of local and international TV programmes and movies via internet-connected devices such as smart TVs, games consoles, Blu-ray players, tablets and smartphones - or simply watch on your computer instead.

 Film4oD - It looks and feels a lot like Channel 4's television on-demand website 4oD, but unlike the free catch-up service, Film4oD charges a set fee for each movie you choose to watch.
-The selection of films is good - though not as broad as with LOVEFiLM - but the site itself is very easy to use and gives you the choice to watch on or offline.
+The selection of films is good - though not as broad as with LOVEFiLM - but the site itself is very easy to use and gives you the choice to watch on or offline - unless you are watching on a Mac, in which case you have to download the film before you can watch it.
 Most of the movies cost between £2.99 and £3.99 to watch.

 BBC iPlayer - Accessible on a range of mobile and tablet devices, as well as computers and some games consoles, the BBC iPlayer is a simple way to enjoy the last seven days of BBC TV and radio programmes.
 It also allows you to watch any movies that have been screened in the past week on channels such as BBC One and BBC Two.
 The best thing about the iPlayer is that all content can be viewed completely free of charge.
 But remember you will need a TV licence if you plan to watch anything live as it is broadcast.